Skip to content

 • 8.
 Eye care: gentle care for the eye area

 • 10.
-Sunscreen (AM): daily protection
+Sunscreen (morning): daily protection

-Double cleansing: a clean start
+Double cleansing: the clean start

 1. Oil or balm cleanser

-• Textures: oil, balm, sorbet—choose what you prefer
+• Textures: oil, balm, sorbet — choose what you prefer

 • Tip: For waterproof mascara, use an oily remover on a cotton pad to minimize rubbing